Trust & Privacy

 • Each event includes a request correlation id to support incident investigation.

-What Is Never Stored
+What Is Not Stored

 1. PAT values in plaintext at rest.